kensei-te/mat_interp/README.md

 <br />

 ## Operating System
-It works in Linux and MacOS(Intel), but does _not_ cover Windows, to avoid complexity arising from OS-dependency.
-Linux can be prepared in Windows using OS virtualization softwares.
+The current proposed method have been tested only on Linux and MacOS (Intel) systems.
+We currently do not support Windows systems, however it might be possible to run using virtual machines.
 MacOS(M1) might work but not verified yet (See requirement.txt and https://github.com/apple/tensorflow_macos)

 Verified to work: Ubuntu20.04, Ubuntu18.04, CentOS7, MacOS11(Intel), MacOS12(Intel)
 <br />